Nikhil-Singh25/tf_jenkinsProj/README.md

    ### Configuring Jenkins server to use the github repo :
    1. Create a `pipeline` job
    2. **General** : Select 'this project is parameterised'-> Boolean Parameter -> Name: "autoApprove -> Description: "Automatically run apply after generating plan?"
-   3. **Build Triggers**: You can check "GitHub hook trigger for GITScm polling"
+   3. **Build Triggers**: You can check "GitHub hook trigger for GITScm polling" if you want to use github webhooks
    4. **Pipeline**: SCM: Git fill out the "repository URL" and "Branch specifier" accordignly in the end for </br>**Script path** :'Jenkinsfile'</br>
    **save and apply**